hapax/hapax.github.io/assets/simple-physics.md

 \text{ m}.
 $$

-Thus, for a conventional clock, we should suspend the pumpkin from a string around one meter long.
 Incidentally, this explains why grandfather clocks are so large!
-They need to house a large (generically non-pumpkin) pendulum.
+They need to house a large (generically non-pumpkin) pendulum of length around one metre.

 #### 2.4.
 Usage notes<a id="sec-2-4" name="sec-2-4"></a>